Skip to main content

 This journey from laboratory concept to approved therapy is a multi-stage process governed by a series of interactions with the FDA.
 It begins long before any human trials, with extensive preclinical research.
 For a peptide-drug, this involves meticulous chemical characterization, stability testing, and animal studies to establish a preliminary safety profile.

 For a protein-biologic, the focus is broader, encompassing the development and validation of the entire manufacturing process, from the cell line used to the final purification steps.
-These initial steps culminate in the submission of an (IND) application, which is the formal request to the FDA to begin testing the therapy in humans.
+These initial steps culminate in the submission of an Investigational New Drug (IND) application, which is the formal request to the FDA to begin testing the therapy in humans.

 The IND contains all the preclinical data and a detailed plan for the proposed clinical trials.
 Once the FDA approves the IND, the therapy enters the clinical trial phase, a three-part process designed to systematically evaluate its safety and efficacy.